raypeng/DGBDT/index.md

 This is the optimized sequential version we will use as a baseline later.
-Note that although our accuracy has also decreased slightly due to the approximate nature of our histogram binning, the reduction is small (around 0.05%) and not much of a concern if we used our algorithm in an ensemble method (which people often do with decision trees).
+Note that although our accuracy has also decreased slightly due to the approximate nature of our histogram binning, the reduction is small (around 0.05%) and is not much of a concern if we used our algorithm in an ensemble method (which people often do with decision trees).
 Furthermore, since our focus is on performance, we decided to not spend too much time on sophisticated splitting heuristics and pruning techniques that are found in mature frameworks as long as our accuracy